augustinh22/msc_markdown/source/02_Theory.md

 "Open data" as a term does not merely refer to data that are free for anyone to access, use, modify and share, but also encompasses a philosophy for predominantly public organisations in our increasingly knowledge- and service-based global economy [@hossainStateoftheartOpenData2016].
 Data that are produced by publicly funded institutions or initiatives ought to be made available at no additional cost to facilitate greater returns from what is a public investment [@janssenBenefitsAdoptionBarriers2012].
 This, however, only applies to data that cannot be traced back to specific individuals.
 Opening data to the public can increase accountability, reproducibility and transparency of the research and decisions made based on them and foster innovation in domains where a lack of data was previously a limiting factor.
 This assumes that the data are, however, actively being used towards increasing these factors.

 There is no intrinsic value in open data, rather the value of open data is created by using them [@janssenBenefitsAdoptionBarriers2012].
 Public institutions create and collect a lot of data.
-Opening the ones to the public not linked to individuals has the potential to increase benefits for society, the economy and environment.
+Opening data sources to the public that are not linked to individuals has the potential to increase benefits for society, the economy and environment.
 For example, \ac{EO} images from the publicly funded Landsat mission have no intrinsic value, but a drastic increase in their use is precisely what happened when the archive was opened, leading to much research, information extraction, innovation and applications relevant to many domains [@wulderOpeningArchiveHow2012].

 The Copernicus programme offers a plethora of free, full and open data, but the openness of these data can be challenged if they are not being used, which is why the \ac{EC} has established many programs to utilise the data and encourage user uptake.
-Efforts include the development of operational services for monitoring the atmosphere (\acs{CAMS}), marine environment (\acs{CMEMS}), land (\acs{CLMS}), climate change (\acs{C3S}), emergency management (\acs{EMS}) and security, as well as programmes geared towards users, such as \ac{RUS} and \ac{DIAS}.
+Efforts include the development of operational services for monitoring the atmosphere (\acs{CAMS}), marine environment (\acs{CMEMS}), land (\acs{CLMS}), climate change (\acs{C3S}), emergency management (\acs{EMS}) and security, as well as programmes geared towards users and scalable computing environments, such as \ac{RUS} and \ac{DIAS}.
 The more that Copernicus' open data is not only being downloaded, but used, the higher the value and greater the benefit.
-Open data is a concept fundamental to this thesis.

 ## Big Earth Data

+Big data that stems from or deals with Earth sciences is considered big Earth data. [@guoBigDataDrives2017]

+- define big data in terms of V's [@laney3DDataManagement2001] [@gandomiHypeBigData2015]
+- make it clear it is not only \ac{EO} data

+As of 7 November 2017, there are an estimated 1,738 active, operating satellites are in orbit with around 25% dedicated to Earth observation, regardless if government, military, commercial or civilian [@UCSSatelliteDatabase2017].
+Up until now, the majority of \ac{EO} satellites have been operated by national governments, but the expected future trend is an increase in civilian and commercial satellites [@mccabeFutureEarthObservation2017].
+The Landsat-1 mission, launched in 1972, carried the first digital multi-spectral sensors intended for civilian use.

-This thesis focuses on utilising what is referred to as *big Earth data*.
-The opening of the Landsat archive to the public in 2008 [@wulderOpeningArchiveHow2012] presented new opportunities for many researchers to access and use Landsat data, stretching back for 35 years, but it also presented many new challenges, which researchers are still grappling with.
-Remotely-sensed *big Earth data* could continue to be analysed using methods that were applied to remotely-sensed images before Landsat opened its archive in 2008 (i.e. before they became a big data source) but the majority of \ac{EO} data available would never be used.
+The opening of the Landsat archive and all new data to the public in 2008 under a free and open data policy [@wulderOpeningArchiveHow2012] presented new opportunities for many researchers to access and use Landsat data, stretching back until 1972.
+The \acp{EC} Copernicus programme is now providing \ac{EO} data comprised of multiple Sentinel satellite missions and in situ observations with global coverage at unprecedented frequency and spatial resolution for being free, full and open.
+There has never been so much \ac{EO} data freely and openly available to the public.
+Daily data volumes from the Sentinel missions alone are expected to exceed 10\ac{TB} (Fig. \ref{fig:dataestimates}).

+![Estimates of annual data volumes from open and free data from Landsat, \ac{MODIS} (Terra and Aqua units) and the first three Sentinel missions [@soilleVersatileDataintensiveComputing2018] \label{fig:dataestimates}](source/figures/soille_data_estimates_2018.jpg)

+- link to \ac{EO} and some specific challenges

+"the challenges of big earth data" @boultonChallengesBigData2018

+- require algorithms that can handle big data/many images, multiple sensors, many geographical areas with heterogeneous levels of fitness / conditions

-*Big Earth data* pose different challenges to researchers due to various unique qualities that define their "bigness", which apply to *big data* more generally.
+More generally, big data pose different challenges to researchers due to various unique qualities that define their "bigness".
 These qualities are discussed in literature often using any number of "V's", depending on the source.
-Here, we will refer to the 4 V's as **volume, variety, velocity and veracity** (data at scale [TB, PB, etc.], data in many forms [many dimensions], data in motion[streaming], data uncertainty[unstructured, untrusted, uncleaned]).
+Here, big data will be defined by referring to the following 4 V's as *volume, variety, velocity and veracity* (data at scale [TB, PB, etc.], data in many forms [many dimensions], data in motion[streaming], data uncertainty[unstructured, untrusted, uncleaned]).

-Much analysis in remote sensing was previously limited to manually selected, hopefully representative images for the purpose of a given study.
-In terms of detecting changes, bi-temporal change analysis was commonly employed, due to the prohibitive cost of images, and limited technological tools and hardware to handle, store and process large data.

-Access to images is no longer a limiting factor, and transferability of existing methods to multiple images at the same place, different seasonal conditions, different geographic locations, etc. has become increasingly important.
-This was not only for the sake of efficiency, but for reliability and comparability of results.
+Expected data *volumes* from the Sentinel missions alone are estimated to exceed 10 TB daily at full operational capacity, a relatively high *velocity* due to global coverage on average every six, five and two days at the equator for Sentinel-1, -2 and -3 respectively, and quite a data *variety* due to multiple sensors, both optical and radar, having various spatial, spectral and temporal resolutions [@soilleVersatileDataintensiveComputing2018]

 Developing large-scale, automated (repeatable and reliable) methods for extracting information from huge amounts of \ac{EO} data is not only the current trend, but the only foreseeable way to derive meaning from a rapidly growing, global data source.